lowRISC/opentitan/hw/ip/sysrst_ctrl/doc/_index.md

 The following four combo actions can be triggered:

 - Drive the `bat_disable` output high until the next reset.
-- Issue an interrupt to the processor via `intr_sysrst_ctrl_o`.
+- Issue an interrupt to the processor via `intr_event_detected_o`.
 - Assert `ec_rst_l_o` for the amount of cycles configured in {{< regref EC_RST_CTL >}}.
-- Issue a reset request via `aon_ot_rst_req_o` to the reset manager of the OpenTitan system.
+- Issue a reset request via `rst_req_o` to the reset manager of the OpenTitan system.
 Note that once a reset request is issued, it will remain asserted until the next reset.

 These actions can be configured via the {{< regref COM_OUT_CTL_0 >}} register for each of the combo blocks as described in the previous section.